bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="." />
 </p>

-Let\'s go back to the website.
-I\'m going to refresh, and I\'m going to go in and I\'m going to check out these elements.
+Let&apos;s go back to the website.
+I&apos;m going to refresh, and I&apos;m going to go in and I&apos;m going to check out these elements.
 Go right here, **Inspect**.
-We can now see that each one of these images has a tabindex=\"0\" in there.
+We can now see that each one of these images has a tabindex=&quot;0&quot; in there.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 263.
 (155) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">